 Without subtitles, TV is unwatchable for many people with hearing loss.

-Subtitles are available for most TV shows and films when they are broadcast on traditional channels such as BBC 1 or ITV.
-But not all of these shows and films are subtitled when they are shown on online video services such as iPlayer, Now TV or Netflix.
+Subtitles are available for most mainstream TV shows and films when they are broadcast on traditional channels such as BBC 1 or ITV.
+But not all these shows and films are subtitled when they are shown on online video services such as ITV Hub, All4 or amazon Prime.